crispinamuriel/web-accessibility/README.md

 Learning about the different types of disabilies will help a developer understand the needs of the users that will come to your website.

 * Attention-Deficit/Hyperactivity Disorders
- - Keeping your font size big
+ :yellow_heart: Keeping your font size big
- - Good spacing between topics
+ :yellow_heart: Good spacing between topics
- - Line length
+ :yellow_heart: Line length
 * Blindness or Low Vision
- - Screen Readers
+ :blue_heart: Screen Readers
- - Color Contrast
+ :blue_heart: Color Contrast
 * Brain Injuries
 * Deaf / Hard-of-Hearing
- - closed captioning media
+ :orange_heart: closed captioning media
 * Learning Disabilities
 * Physical Disabilities
- - Keyboard only
+ :green_heart: Keyboard only
- - Single switch
+ :green_heart: Single switch
- - Space between click targets
+ :green_heart: Space between click targets
 * Speech and Language Disabilities
 * Modifications that are helpful for users with disabilities are helpful to all users.
 These modifications will bring positive feedback from all users.
 It's easy to understand, navigate, use the keyboard, etc. Black/White is not helpful.